BKWLD/cloak-i18n/demo/content/demo.md

 ## Usage Outside of Nuxt

 [This demo](./external.html) shows how to consume static JSON rendered by this package with a manually bootstrapped instance of vue-i18n for usage outside of Nuxt.
+Be sure to read the source of [app.coffee](https://github.com/BKWLD/cloak-i18n/blob/master/demo/external/app.coffee) which is used to generate the JS in that demo.